-The ZeroFOX Research team spent the last 6 months in 2016 researching and documenting the first comprehensive look at the full spectrum of security and business risks on social media in a four part white paper series: the anatomy of an attack.
+The ZeroFox Alpha team spent the 6 months last year researching and documenting the first comprehensive look at the full spectrum of security and business risks on social media in a four part white paper series: the anatomy of an attack.

 All four anatomy of an attack white papers take a scientific approach to documenting attacker TTPs, cost, impact to the modern organization and more.
 Each white paper concludes with actionable recommendations and best practices to organizations to begin address all types of social media threats.

 The attack chain has changed.
 In the wake of the social media revolution, cybercriminals exploit businesses and their customers at a massive scale.
 When every employee, brand account, customer and executive is a target, the modern cybercriminal has changed how they carry out an attack.
 Businesses have been slow to catch on.

 Adversaries traditionally target a corporate network using 2 phases: reconnaissance and exploitation.
 Reconnaissance involves footprinting, scanning, and enumeration.
 When attackers use social media, the attack strategy is similar, but the methods of attack are quite different.
 In social media, targeting an organization and corporate network involves footprinting, monitoring & profiling, impersonating or hijacking, and the actual attack.